Discover how to tell if someone read your email in Gmail. Learn easy steps for effective email tracking and enhance your communication.

 Once turned on, you will be notified when someone opens your email.

 It’s important to note that even with Google Workspace, read receipts in Gmail have certain limitations.
-For instance:

-Overall, Gmail read receipts feature might provide you with some basic information about email opens, but it is not a foolproof solution for email tracking.
+Overall, the Gmail read receipts feature might provide you with some basic information about email opens, but it is not a foolproof solution for email tracking.
 In fact, it is not even a comprehensive solution for tracking only email opens.

 Given the limitation of the Gmail read receipts feature, you might be interested in exploring more advanced third-party options for email tracking that make it easier to track if someone has read your email or not.